jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-26.md

 <sup>14</sup> For he had possession of flocks, and possession of herds, and great store of servants: and the Philistines envied him.

 <sup>15</sup> For all the wells which his father’s servants had digged in the days of Abraham his father, the Philistines had stopped them, and filled them with earth. {26:16} And Abimelech
-said unto Isaac, Go from us; for thou art much mightier than we.
+said unto Isaac, Go from us; for you art much mightier than we.

 <sup>17</sup> Isaac departed thence, and pitched his tent in the valley of Gerar, and dwelt there.